 San Pablo, CA: Resolution Of The City Council Of The City Of San Pablo Authorizing Support For Full Service Community Schools In San Pablo

-Walter T. Helms Middle School, San Pablo’s first full service community school (FSCS), is now the hub and model for the city’s FSCS initiative.
-In November 2011, the city has passed its resolution to scale community school throughout San Pablo.
+Walter T. Helms Middle School, San Pablo’s first FSCS initiative, is now the hub and model for the city’s FSCS initiative.
 The district presented a co-written district-wide full service community schools resolution covering five cities to the West Contra Costa Unified School District Board of Education in November 2012.
 The board unanimously passed a resolution to implement community schools beginning with its high schools that have school based health centers and two elementary schools, one with a dental clinic in operation.
-The City of San Pablo’s FSCS Engine Team plans to convene community stakeholders in January 2013.

 Multnomah County (Portland), OR: County’s Intergovernmental Agreement